vishnukanduri/HR-Management-App/README.md

 # HR-Management-App
-Created a HR Management App using Excel.
+**HR Management App made using Excel.**

+- Create a schedule for the employees
+- Create a dashboard and calculate all commissions for 2 weeks
+- Create pay sheet for employees